 - Be aware of their location and how you will easily access them

 - To track the progress of your purchase, know which systems are in place

 No matter who you are dealing with, the security of your documents should be of utmost importance.
 Most solicitors work with sensitive information hence will keep a safe in their office to safely store documents.
 Most clients prefer leaving their documents with their lawyer to avoid losing them.

-It is up to you to decide whether you want a conveyancing lawyer or a solicitor.
 Weigh your options well before settling on one person just because your peers used them before.
 If you don’t have enough money and want to work with a conveyancing lawyer, there is nothing wrong with that.
 So long as you explain your objectives and goals from the start to avoid disappointments later on.